openstack/openstack-manuals/doc/arch-design-draft/source/use-cases/use-case-general-compute.rst

 and at least three RabbitMQ message brokers configured for clustering with mirrored queues for high availability.

-The API cell, which resides behind a HAProxy load balancer, is in the data center in Switzerland and directs API calls to compute cells using a customized variation of the cell scheduler.
+The API cell, which resides behind an HAProxy load balancer, is in the data center in Switzerland and directs API calls to compute cells using a customized variation of the cell scheduler.
 The customizations allow certain workloads to route to a specific data center or all data